-We have audited the accompanying consolidated balance sheets of Chicago Atlantic Real Estate Finance, Inc. (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations, equity, and cash flows for the year ended December 31, 2022 and for the period from March 30, 2021 (inception) to December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2021, and the results of its operations and its cash flows for the year ended December 31, 2022 and for the period from March 30, 2021 (inception) to December 31, 2021 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Chicago Atlantic Real Estate Finance, Inc. (the "Company") as of December 31, 2023 and 2022, the related consolidated statements of operations, equity, and cash flows for each of the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the years then ended, in conformity with accounting principles generally accepted in the United States of America.